cgebitcoin/bitminti/README.md

 ## 🎯 Use Cases

+- **Digital Currency** – Fast, secure peer-to-peer transactions
-- **Education** – Teach blockchain concepts with instant feedback
+- **Store of Value** – Decentralized cryptocurrency with proven Bitcoin technology
+- **Mining** – Participate in network security and earn BTC3 rewards
-- **Development** – Test wallet software, explorers, and applications
+- **Development** – Build applications, wallets, and services on BTC3
-- **Research** – Experiment with consensus rules and network behavior
+- **Education** – Learn blockchain technology with a real, functioning network
-- **Prototyping** – Build proof-of-concepts without mainnet constraints
-- **Testing** – Validate Bitcoin-compatible software in a controlled environment
+- **Community Projects** – Create token economies, gaming currencies, or community rewards

-## 🔐 Security Note
+## 🔐 Security

-BTC3 is designed for **testing and development only**.
-The trivial mining difficulty means it has no security against attacks.
-Do not use it for storing real value.
+BTC3 uses the same cryptographic security as Bitcoin Core, including:
+- SHA-256 proof-of-work
+- ECDSA signatures
+- SegWit transaction format
+- Full blockchain validation

+The accessible mining difficulty is a feature designed to enable broad participation in network security, not a weakness.
+As the network grows, the community can propose difficulty adjustments through consensus.

 ## 📄 License